tinygo-org/bluetooth/README.md

   * Scan filters.
 For example, to filter on service UUID.
   * Bonding and private addresses.
-  * Usable support on at least two desktop operating systems.
+  * Full support for all features at least two desktop operating systems.
   * Maybe some Bluetooth Classic support, such as A2DP.

 ## Contributing